xd2287/transformers/docs/source/en/model_doc/segformer.md

 Note that MiT in the above table refers to the Mix Transformer encoder backbone introduced in SegFormer.
 For SegFormer's results on the segmentation datasets like ADE20k, refer to the [paper](https://arxiv.org/abs/2105.15203).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [segformer](https://huggingface.co/models?other=segformer)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with SegFormer.